-- INFJs spend their time thinking about the future while ISFJs are firmly anchored to the present.
+- INFJs spend their time thinking about the future, while ISFJs are anchored to the present.

 - ISFJs tend to be more physically adventurous and active than INFJs.

-- They’re both reluctant to deal with conflict so minor resentments may grow into bigger problems.
+- They’re both reluctant to deal with conflict, so that minor resentments may become more significant problems.

 Romance / Love / Sex

-It would be totally sustainable as long as they agree to communicate openly, especially when frustrations build up.
+It would be sustainable if they agreed to communicate openly, especially when frustrations arise.
 If they’re honest with each other, all things are possible.

 3 Ways an INFJ might approach love